skwabrynmawr/SUEY/README.md

 ## Projects

 ### What I Did This Week

-![but what are you doing in there?]](IMG_0677.jpeg)
+But what were you doing there, though?

 ### [My Chop Suey Game](Suey.html)
-An engaging maze game built with Bitsy, featuring complex maze structures and interesting challenges for players of all ages
+An in progress game being built with Bitsy

 ### [Taroko Gorge Remix](taroko-gorge.html)
 A poem about being a cook in a Chinese restaurant